Quick Microwave Hasselback Potatoes: Elegant Yet Easy Side!

 after cooking brush the remaining half of the oil mixture on the potatoes

-1. Cook an additional 4 minutes on high, or until the potatoes are fork tender (the time will vary slightly based on the size of your potatoes and the wattage of your microwave)
+1. Cook an additional 4 minutes on high, or until the potatoes are fork tender (the time will vary slightly based on the size of your potatoes and the wattage of your microwave, but 8-12 minutes total is the average cooking time needed).
+To check for doneness, insert a fork near the center of the potato; if it slides easily through the slices, the potatoes are cooked.
+I usually gently peel the central slices apart and stick the fork inside, rather than down through the top, to preserve appearance

-2. Top with parmesan cheese and fresh parsley, then serve!
+2. Top with parmesan cheese and a sprinkle of fresh parsley, then serve!

 overhead view of hasselback potatoes made in the microwave with parmesan cheese and parsley